marckean/hdradio/index.md

   I'm sorry.
 You're browser doesn't support HTML5 <code>audio</code>.
 </audio>

-As Kiis 1065 is part of the [Australian Radio Network](https://arn.com.au), you can listen to the rest of ARN radio stations [here](arn)
+As Kiis 1065 is part of the [Australian Radio Network](https://arn.com.au), you can listen to the rest of ARN radio stations [here](arn).

 # Take streams with you